azufre451/cibio-covid/README.md

 ## extr_data_analysis.py

-This analyses the "Analisi" files to populate the DB with the results of each PCR plate.
+This analyses the `Analisi` files to populate the DB with the results of each PCR plate.
 The files must be in the right format as defined by the template.

 ```
 usage: extr_data_analysis.py [-h] --data_folder DATA_FOLDER